Brad Nailer vs Finish Nailers – What’s the difference? [2023]

 DEWALT 20V MAX* Cordless Brad Nailer Kit, 18GA (DCN680D1)

-• Brushless motor of 18 gauge brad nailer maximizes runtime and durability
+• Brushless motor maximizes runtime and durability

 • Tool-free depth adjustment for precise countersinking of nails